fleetdm/fleet/proposals/apple-mdm/base-setup-clix.md

 Working...
 Generated fleet-apns-push.req file at ./

 Visit identity.apple.com to upload this .req file.
-For more details, follow these instructions: NEED LINK HERE
+For more details, follow these instructions: TODO LINK

 Apple will generate a .crt file.
 Use that file in the `fleetctl setup apns finalize` command.
 ```